Combined BA/MA in Spanish

 For the student who attend full-time and works diligently, it would be possible to complete this degree in 11 semesters (roughly five and one-half years), gaining at least one semester on the time needed to complete two separate degrees.
 This time may further be shortened if the student begins his or her language study beyond the Basic level.

-No. Certification in Spanish requires the completion of a certification program in the Department of Teaching and Learning in the College of Education and Human Development.
+No. Certification in Spanish requires the completion of a certification program in the Department of Middle and Secondary Education in the College of Education and Human Development.
 For information on becoming certified to teach Spanish, please contact the Education Advising Center.

 At the time of application, students must have already